antimatter15/lnd-wasm/README.md

 Rebasing and upgrading is left as an exercise to the reader.
 I have no idea how to do it.

+## Status

+This doesn't actually work, but there are certain aspects of it which are promising.

 ## Getting Started

 First, check out this repository.